 Frankenlog is a single Bullet Journal spread that serves as a Monthly Log, a Weekly Log, and a task list with up to 5 daily habit trackers and 5 weekly habit trackers.
 It was my solution to needing more space in a monthly log, and I’m sharing it here in case you might like it.

 Why The Name?

 The Full Skinny

 When I set up my first journal, I just googled Using the tutorial on the official Bullet Journal YouTube channel.
 Immediately I was concerned about the design of the monthly log.
 One line per day did not seem like enough space, and one page for all my monthly undated tasks looked restrictive.
 Sure enough!
 Two days in, I found myself out of space.
 Drat!
 My favorite part of bullet journaling is the Daily Log and the limitless space that comes from being able to grab the next blank page!
 How could I capture the same level of freedom while still utilizing a pre-made spread design?

 The Birth of Frankenlog

-After spending several feverish, obsessive days scribbling grids and boxes and shapes and whatnot in the back of my new journal like a madman, I finally settled on a system that would meet my needs.
+After spending several days obsessively scribbling grids and boxes and shapes and whatnot in the back of my new journal, I finally settled on a system that would meet my needs.
 A system that allows you to use as many of its lines as you like for any given day.
 A system that allows you to schedule a repeating event without having to write it out more than once.
 A system that allows you to schedule tasks that have to be done during a given week but not on any given day.
 A system that allowed for basic daily and weekly habit tracking that you could see at a glance.
 A system that provided the benefits of weekly logs without the need to create them.
 Frankenlog was born!